5 Ways to Deal With a Guilt-Tripping Mother

 - “My mother’s feelings are forever being hurt.
 Why doesn’t she appreciate how hard I try?”

 If you feel guilty about not being "good enough" to your mother, or angry at her for “making” you feel guilty, chances are that your mother actually feels guilty, too.
-While she may not show it directly, psychoanalysts have discovered over the years that guilt-provokers are often guilt-sufferers themselves.
+While she may not show it directly, psychoanalysts have suggested over the years that guilt-provokers are often guilt-sufferers themselves.

 Why is this?

-One major reason is that guilt is a painful emotion.
-Defined* as either actual culpability (“the fact of having committed an offense, crime, violation or wrong”) or “a feeling of responsibility or remorse for some offense, crime, wrong, etc., whether real or imagined," guilt is a feeling most of us hate—and work to eliminate.
+One major reason may be that guilt is a painful emotion.
+Defined as either actual culpability (“the fact of having committed an offense, crime, violation or wrong”) or “a feeling of responsibility or remorse for some offense, crime, wrong, etc., whether real or imagined," guilt is a feeling most of us hate—and work to eliminate.
 That’s one of the reasons it is such a powerful tool for getting someone to do what you want them to do.
 It is also one of the reasons that most of us dislike people who try to make us feel guilty.
 (In recent years, psychoanalysts have focused less on guilt and more on its cousin, shame.)

 Early psychoanalysts understood that unconscious or unrecognized guilt was a driving force behind much neurotic behavior.
-For example, Freud and Melanie Klein believed that anxiety about normal aggressive wishes towards parents—like the wish to get rid of one parent in order to be the most important person in the other parent’s life—could create guilt in young children that, if unresolved, could impact that child’s mental health throughout the rest of his or her life.
+Freud and Melanie Klein believed that anxiety about normal aggressive wishes towards parents—like the wish to get rid of one parent in order to be the most important person in the other parent’s life—could create guilt in young children that, if unresolved, could impact that child’s mental health throughout the rest of his or her life.
 Whether conscious or unconscious, guilt is an important factor in our lives.

 Guilt is not a nice feeling.
 We try to avoid it; when we cannot, we try to get rid of it, sometimes by trying to put blame on others through the psychological action called “projection.”
 “I don’t feel that way; she does,” we say.
 American psychoanalyst Jody Davies calls this a “hot potato” feeling—if a feeling is too painful to hold onto, we try to pass it onto someone else.